adeii/AICP_Huawei-manifest/README.md

 Building
 --------

 After the sync is finished, please read the [instructions from the Android site](http://s.android.com/source/building.html) on how to build.
+*** Maybe /vendor/aicp/product/u8833.mk and u8825.mk and u8951.mk should be made from /device/huawei/u8xx/cm.mk

     . build/envsetup.sh
+For Y300:
+    brunch u8833
+For G510:
-    brunch
+    brunch u8951

-You can also build (and see how long it took) for specific devices like this:

-    . build/envsetup.sh
+For G330:
-    time brunch m7
+    brunch u8825

 Remember to `make clobber` every now and then!